< Back

 *Miracle of the Holy Sacrament.
 Wood, 25 x 38.

 A friar is struck down dead as he takes communion sacrilegiously.
 A small devil flies off with his soul, and the host, held by the officiating priest, bleeds.
-One of six surviving panels from the predella of the altarpiece painted in 1423-46 for the Arte della Lana of Siena.
+One of six surviving panels from the predella of the altarpiece painted in 1423-26 for the Arte della Lana of Siena.
 The Barnard Castle panel was the third on the left, between the Vision of St Thomas (Vatican) and the middle panel of the Last Supper (Siena).
 On the extreme left was St Thomas Aquinas in Prayer (Budapest), and on the right were the Burning of a Heretic (Melbourne), St Anthony Abbot beaten by Devils (Siena) and another panel, presumed lost, which depicted another episode from St Anthony’s life.
 Acquired by John and Josephine Bowes from Edward Solly, who had bought it (as a work of Fra Angelico) for £6 15s at the Duke of Lucca’s sale at Christie’s in 1840.
 Attributed to Sano di Pietro by Berenson in 1897, and first recognised as a work of Sassetta by Langton Douglas in 1904.
 An intriguing possibility is that the panel alludes to the death of the English dissenter John Wycliffe, who suffered a fatal stroke or apoplectic fit while hearing mass in his parish church at Lutterworth in 1384.
 A Church Council at Siena in 1423-24, when Sassetta’s altarpiece was painted, condemned heretics, like Wycliffe, who denied the doctrine of transubstantiation.
+Other possibilities are that the panel illustrates a recent incident at a Carmelite church, with a friar suspected of heretical thoughts dying suddenly when receiving communion, or that it does not depict an actual event but is intended as a general warning to Carmelites of the dangers of heresy.

 Berlin.
 Gemäldegalerie.